E-Health/maven-version-bump-action/README.md

 * `git-email`: The email address each commit should be associated with.
 Defaults to a github provided noreply address
 * `git-username`: The GitHub username each commit should be associated with.
 Defaults to `github-actions[bot]`
 * `pom-path`: The path within your directory the pom.xml you intended to change is located.
+* `version-prefix`: The prefix for the version tag.

 ## Outputs